From caterers to cowboy outfitters: Writers' strike hits Hollywood economy

 The strike's impact would be magnified if the SAG-AFTRA actors union also goes on strike when its contract expires on Friday.

 Typically, dozens of scripted television projects would be in production for the fall broadcast season.
-As of June 18, there were just three with permits to film in the city.
+As of June 25, there were just two permits to film in the city.

 Economists say it is too early to measure the full economic toll.